eemeli/konopas/util/README.md

 For more online tools to help with KonOpas, see:  http://konopas.org/util/

-KonOpas cache.manifest updater
+KonOpas cache manifest updater
 ------------------------------

-`update-cache-manifest.php` updates the timestamp on the `cache.manifest` file in KonOpas root.
+`update-cache-manifest.php` updates the timestamp on the `konopas.appcache` file in KonOpas root.
 That file is used by the HTML5 cache KonOpas uses to indicate changes in data.
 So if your programme gets updated, you'll want to either run `update_cache_manifest(...)` directly (as `read-from-gdrive.php` does), or do an HTTP GET request for this file.

 Google Drive Spreadsheet -> KonOpas Javascript converter